Jackal (vehicle): Jackal 2

 An updated version of the Jackal has been ordered as Jackal 2.
 The crew has been increased to four and the main armament gun ring moved forward to give it an all round arc of fire.
 The chassis has been upgraded, allowing the vehicle to carry a greater payload and armour, and providing more strength for protection against roadside bombs.
 It also has a larger 6.7 L engine, although this does not increase the speed of the vehicle.
 An initial order for "around 110" vehicles was made in 2009, with final deliveries in February 2010.
 A further order for 140 of the Jackal 2A was announced on 23 June 2010, which is based on the Jackal 2 platform with a blast protection upgrade.

 Jackal 3

 The latest iteration of the Jackal platform is the Jackal 3, introduced in the summer of 2024.
-In September 2024, the British Army placed an order for a further 53 Jackal 3s following an earlier order of 70 Jackal 3s placed in 2024.
+This is based on Supacat's new HMT Extenda Mk3 platform, which allows for the vehicle to be converted between 4x4 and 6x6 versions through the additional of a drop-in third axle.
+In February 2024, the British Army placed an order for 70 Jackal 3s in the 4x4 configuration.
+This was followed by a further order for another 53 units equipped with the 6x6 Extenda module in September the same year, bring the total order volume to 123.
+The bulk of these vehicles (115) were built at Babcock's new factory in Devonport, with the other 8 assembled at Supacat's Dunkeswell facility.

+On 13 July 2026, the last Jackal 3 Extenda was manufactured and supplied to the British military.